PPTArena: A Benchmark for PowerPoint Editing

-\mypar{Per-sample rubric: style target.} A core challenge in PPT editing is the immense variation across decks, layouts, and design habits.
+\textbf{Per-sample rubric: style target.} A core challenge in PPT editing is the immense variation across decks, layouts, and design habits.
 There is no universal rubric that can reliably score every instruction, which separates our setting from common LLM judges used in question-answering.
-Our solution is to generate a fine-grained, per-sample style target that specifies all crucial structural and visual requirements for that case.
-For example, if the user prompt is ``Overhaul this rock-cycle presentation with ..., reorganizing the rock types into three columns on slide 2, and replace slide 3's wall of text with ...,'' then the corresponding style-target rubric would spell out the exact ground truth with hyper-specific constraints, such as: \textit{``... must have a geology photo occupying...
+Our solution is to generate a fine-grained, per-sample style target that specifies all crucial structural and visual requirements for that editing task.
+For example, if the user prompt is ``Overhaul this rock-cycle presentation with ..., reorganizing the rock types into three columns on slide 2, and replace slide 3's wall of text with ...,'' then the corresponding style-target rubric would spell out the exact ground-truth with hyper-specific constraints, such as: \textit{``... must have a geology photo occupying ...
 Slide 2 columns must be labeled ...
 Slide 3 centers a fully labeled cycle diagram linking the three rock types with ...''}.

 To provide trustworthy style targets, we combine automatic generation together with exhaustive human verification.
-Specifically, we send the json summaries and screenshots of the PPT's ground truth and original decks to a VLM to generate style targets.
-Both ground truth and the original slide are provided as input so that the generation of style target can precisely understand the desired outcome.
+Specifically, we send the JSON summaries and screenshots of the PPT's ground-truth and original decks to GPT-5~\cite{openai2025gpt5systemcard} to generate style targets.
+Both ground-truth and the original slide are provided as input so that the generation of the style target can precisely understand the desired outcome.
 Then each style target is manually verified for correctness and faithfulness to the editing instructions and PPT context.

-\mypar{Dual-Judge Pipeline for Reliable Evaluation.} To ensure reliable scoring, we employ a dual-judge architecture that separately conducts the evaluation for instruction following and visual quality (as in \Cref{fig:vlm_judge_pipeline}), each implemented as a separate VLM, \emph{\eg}, GPT-5.
+\textbf{Dual-judge framework for reliable evaluation.} To ensure reliable scoring, we employ a dual-judge framework that separately conducts the evaluation for instruction following and visual quality (as in \Cref{fig:vlm_judge_pipeline}), each implemented as a separate VLM, \eg, GPT-5.2~\cite{openai2025gpt5systemcard}.
 To further enhance the judge's capability for IF and VQ, respectively, we selectively provide them contexts that align best with the evaluation target, in addition to the style target mentioned above.